0049 941 / 56 76 460

 UNESCO World Heritage Site Palazzolo Acreide – Modica (34 km)

-At Palazzolo Acreide, you should not only admire the Baroque churches but also enjoy culinary delights.
-At this town in the Monte Iblei, emphasis is put on meat dishes instead of fish dishes, the latter in general more common along the coast.
+At Palazzolo Acreide in the Monte Iblei (Hyblaean Mountains), you should not only admire the Baroque churches but also enjoy culinary delights.
+Emphasis there is put on meat dishes instead of fish dishes, the latter in general more common along the coast.

-The tour takes you farther into the heart of Monte Iblei, with steep ascents and plateaus.
-There is, however, only light traffic on the side roads.
+The tour takes you farther into the heart of the mountain range, with steep ascents and plateaus.
+On the side roads, there is, however, only light traffic.

-At Modica, also well-known for its opulent Baroque, the famous chocolate based on an Aztec recipe is a must-try.
-Top off the tour by savoring a dessert of exquisite Cioccolata di Modica!
+Modica is not only well-known for its opulent Baroque, but also famous for its chocolate, which is said to be based on an Aztec recipe.
+Top off the tour by treating yourself to a dessert made from exquisite Cioccolata di Modica!

 Exploring Sicily’s heartland by bike